fjelltopp/meerkat_docs/src/frontend/messaging.rst

 * **/subscribe** to create a new subscriber.
 * **/verify** to verify a new subscriber.

-It also requires the Bower Component intl-tel-input, to draw the form's phone number input.
+It also requires the following third party components:

+* **intl-tel-input** is installed through Bower to draw the form's phone number input.
+* **flag-icon-css** is installed through Bower to render images of the flags in the report headers.
+* **Bootstrap** installed through Bower to format the HTMl in a responsive and neat manner.
+* **JQuery** is installed through Bower and used to enhance the Javascript across the site.

 Python Documentation
 --------------------

-The python documentation can be found here.
+The complete Python documentation can be found here: :doc:`messagingPython`.

-.. autoflask:: meerkat_frontend:app
-   :blueprints: messaging